 Although, as an advisory vote, this proposal is not binding upon us or the Board, the Compensation Committee, which is responsible for recommending to the full Board the amount and form of compensation to be paid to our executive officers, will carefully consider the stockholder vote on this matter, along with all other expressions of stockholder views it receives on specific policies and desirable actions.
-The affirmative vote of the majority of the votes cast affirmatively or negatively at the Annual Meeting at which a quorum is present and entitled to vote is required to approve this Proposal Three.
+The affirmative vote of the majority of the shares of common stock represented and voting at the Annual Meeting at which a quorum is present and entitled to vote is required to approve this Proposal Three.